globusgenomics/genomics-manage/README.md

             # merged ephemerals if there are more than one volumes come with the instance
             "merged_ephemerals": True
         },
-        # use spot instance by default, so set this flag to True if use on demand instances
+        # # NOT IN USE use spot instance by default, so set this flag to True if use on demand instances
         "use_on_demand_instance": False
     },
     # database setup,